Man's body recovered from Calumet River on Chicago's Far South Side

+Note: The video in the player above is from a previous report.

-A man's body was recovered from the Calumet River on Chicago's Far South Side Wednesday morning, according to officials.
+A body that was recovered by police from the Calumet River on Chicago's Far South Side Wednesday has been identified as a missing 24-year-old man from South Chicago.

+According to family, the man has been identified as Jovon "JB" Nelson.

 Though no identification has been released, the recovery comes as loved ones of missing 24-year-old Jovon "JB" Nelson continue to search for him.
 Nelson last seen on April 9 in the 3200 block of East 92nd Street.